Nootropic profile

 The world's most widely consumed psychoactive substance, caffeine enhances alertness, attention, and cognitive performance through adenosine receptor antagonism.
 Well-studied with robust evidence for focus, reaction time, and mental energy at low to moderate doses.

-The key benefits of Caffeine include: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood, Motivation.
+The main benefits people report from Caffeine are: Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood, Motivation.

 Log in to leave a comment.